jpylvanainen/Image_analysis_course_24/Day4.md

 # Science Talk 3: Helena Jambor: How not to lie with charts

 Helena Jambor's resources
-Summary of the talk:  From zero to figure hero: https://osf.io/preprints/osf/xgbyr Blog https://helenajamborwrites.netlify.app/
+Summary of the talk:  From zero to figure hero: https://osf.io/preprints/osf/xgbyr <br />
+Blog https://helenajamborwrites.netlify.app/